EXERCISES (Question number 31 to 40)

 39. Find the average velocity of a projectile between the instants it crosses half the maximum height.
 It is projected with a speed u at an angle θ with the horizontal.

-Answer: Between the instants, the projectile crosses half the maximum height its displacement is horizontal, so the direction of average velocity will be horizontal.
-In the horizontal direction, the projectile has no acceleration so it moves with a uniform velocity equal to u cosθ horizontally.
-So the magnitude of average velocity between the instants the projectile crosses half the maximum height remains u cosθ.
+Answer: Between the instants, the projectile crosses half the maximum height, its displacement is horizontal.
+So the direction of average velocity will be horizontal.
+In the horizontal direction, the projectile has no acceleration, so it moves horizontally with a uniform velocity equal to 'u cosθ'.
+So the magnitude of average velocity between the instants the projectile crosses half the maximum height remains equal to this uniform velocity "u cosθ".

 40. A bomb is dropped from a plane flying horizontally with uniform speed.
 Show that the bomb will explode vertically below the plane.
 Is the statement true if the plane flies with uniform speed but not horizontally?